 The third act, which begins after the jail incident, is appalling.
 Chiron is now a grown up man (played by Trevante Rhodes) but embodies the same vulnerability.
 But to our dread, he is no more the virtuous guy he was.
 Like Juan, he is now a drug dealer and runs what seems like an even bigger and successful business, albeit in a different city (Miami).
 His life functions monotonously until one day he gets a call from his best friend which compels him to pay a visit back home.

 What happens afterwards mustn’t be spoiled.
 It’s one of the most original endings ever written.
 But what must be pointed out is that Barry Jenkins delivers a masterpiece.
 From the writing, editing, sound design to the cinematography and the standout casting, everything is pitch perfect.
 All three actors who portrayed Chiron are excellent, with each one getting a memorable scene in their respective acts.

 Jenkins coherently infuses themes of drugs, poverty, racism and intolerance in the core plot of self-discovery and sexual identity.
-It isn’t necessary for a person to be gay to fully relate to the proceedings as the story is well told.
-And this is the filmmaker’s biggest achievement.
+It’s easy to relate to Chiron’s world and therein lies the filmmaker’s biggest achievement.
 One can easily see the world through Chiron’s eyes and comprehend the fight that is to overcome insurmountable hurdles in life.